Coat of arms of Lithuania: Belarus

 The Belarusian lands had been part of the Grand Duchy of Lithuania since the Middle Ages, so the Lithuanian coat of arms grew into the local heraldic tradition and was used in the coats of arms of Belarusian towns and administrative districts, even during Russian rule.
 Thus, Belarusian nationalists who claimed that the Grand Duchy of Lithuania was part of a Belarusian statehood tradition adopted Lithuania's coat of arms as the Belarusian national emblem during the period of national revival in 1918.
-Pahonia (Пагоня, ultimately from Pogonia) is the Belarusian version of the coat of arms of Lithuania, also depicting an armed white horseman on a red background.
-However, in the Belarusian version, the two-barred cross depicted on the horseman's shield has uneven bars, the saddle blanket is in the Renaissance style, the horse's tail points down instead of up, and azure is absent from it altogether.
+Pahonia (Пагоня, ultimately from Pogonia) is a Belarusian variant of the historical coat of arms of the Grand Duchy of Lithuania, also depicting an armed white horseman on a red background.
+However, in the Belarusian variant, the two-barred cross depicted on the horseman's shield has uneven bars, the saddle blanket is in the Renaissance style, the horse's tail points down instead of up, and azure is absent from it altogether.

 Pahonia was chosen by the founders of the short-lived Belarusian People's Republic as the state emblem.
 During 1918 to 1923, it was used by the military units of the Belarusian People's Republic, as well as those formed within the Lithuanian and Polish armies.
 Subsequently, it was used in this role by Belarusians residing in Poland, Lithuania, Latvia and other countries in the interwar period.

-During the Second World War, under German occupation Belarusians displayed Pahonia, it was used by collaborationist organisation, such as Belarusian People's Self-Help (BNS).
+During the Second World War, under German occupation Belarusians displayed Pahonia, it was used by collaborationist organisations, such as Belarusian People's Self-Help (BNS).
 They were also used by the Belarusian Central Council.
 During the Soviet period, the Pahonia coat of arms was banned and its possession was punishable by imprisonment.
 Soviet propaganda defamed Belarusian national symbols as being used by "Nazi collaborators".
 However, the coat of arms was used freely by Belarusian organisations in the West.

 The white–red–white flag and Pahonia were yet again adopted upon proclaiming of Belarus' independence in 1991.
 Soon after the 1994 Belarusian presidential election, the Belarusians voted for the introduction of a modified version of the Soviet flag and emblem in a 1995 referendum, initiated by President Alexander Lukashenko, and abolished Pahonia as an official symbol.
-However, Lukashenko still signed decrees to incorporate similar symbols into several reginal flags and coats of arms as in Gomel Region and Vitsebsk Region, and the previous national symbols continued to be used by the Belarusian opposition and gained exceptional popularity among the Belarusians during the 2020–2021 Belarusian protests.
+However, Lukashenko still signed decrees to incorporate similar symbols into several regional flags and coats of arms as in Gomel Region and Vitsebsk Region, and the previous national symbols continued to be used by the Belarusian opposition and gained exceptional popularity among the Belarusians during the 2020–2021 Belarusian protests.